Lapau: History

 Prior to the existence of the present building, the function of lapau was housed in another building which was also known as Lapau.
 It was built during the reign of Sultan Omar Ali Saifuddien III and still exists today, whereby it is now commonly known as the Old Lapau (Lapau Lama) to distinguish from the current Lapau.
 It is now part of the Brunei History Centre building.
 Since 2018 it has been repurposed into a historical gallery pertaining to the Constitution of Brunei.

 The plan to build a new lapau building was first proposed in 1963.
 The plan as well as the design of the new building was first proposed by Sultan Omar Ali Saifuddien III himself, and later refined by the commissioned architect firm Booty Edwards & Partners.
 It was built at a site which was then in Kampong Kianggeh.
 The construction began in August 1965 and completed in 1968.

 The present lapau was where Sultan Hassanal Bolkiah was crowned and bestowed with the title Sultan dan Yang Di-Pertuan in a coronation ceremony known as Istiadat Berpuspa or Istiadat Perpuspaan on 1 August 1968, nearly 10 months after he was officially declared as the 29th Sultan of Brunei upon the abdication of Sultan Omar Ali Saifuddien III.
 It was also the place where the agreement was signed between Brunei and the Great Britain on 23 November 1971, which gave Brunei full internal independence except defence and foreign affairs.

 Ceremonies

-The Lapau is the traditional place for the 'opening' ceremonies of the Gendang Jaga-Jaga, a Bruneian traditional ceremony to mark the start of a royal event or festivity such as coronations and royal weddings.
-The Gendang Jaga-Jaga itself is a Bruneian traditional musical ensemble which is only played every day during seasons of royal ceremonies and festivities.
+The Lapau is the traditional place for the 'opening' ceremonies of the Gendang Jaga-Jaga ensemble, a Bruneian traditional act to mark the start of a royal event or festivity such as coronations, the anniversary of the ascension to the throne, birthdays, and royal weddings.
+The Gendang Jaga-Jaga itself is a Bruneian traditional musical ensemble which is only played every day during seasons of royal events as specified above.

 The Lapau is also where the 'opening' ceremony of the Naubat is held.
 This is a traditional ceremony, carried out to mark the end of the mourning period upon the demise of the Sultan or a royal family member.
-The Naubat has the same musical instruments as the Gendang Jaga-Jaga, with the exception of the gongs and canang, which are only used in the Gendang Jaga-Jaga ensemble.
+The Naubat has the same musical instruments as the Gendang Jaga-Jaga, with the exception of the gongs (two standard and one nipple known as a canang), which are only used in the Gendang Jaga-Jaga ensemble.
 Today, the Naubat is performed daily throughout the life of a reigning Sultan before the dawn, sunset and evening prayers.